 There is no commercial motive.

-I do not solicit any favours from you to buy a scheme or a policy or anything like that.
+I do not solicit any favors from you to buy a scheme or a policy or anything like that.

 No matter, whether you are familiar or not about mutual funds, please listen with an open mind.